 Well, no one who wouldn’t do it normally.

 Actually, no other athletes will make fun of you.
 Almost all of them will respect the fact that you are on an improvement pathway…just like them.

 Just do it!

 It slows you down.
-Even on a circuitous course you will spend more time going into the wind than having it behind you (true if you think about it).
-It make running harder.
+Even on a circuitous course, you will spend more time going into the wind than having it behind you (true if you think about it).
+It makes running harder.

 Drinking Energy Drinks Before Running